 How an attorney will handle a client who is not truthful with him or her

-It goes without saying that you need to be honest with your attorney.
+You need to be honest with your attorney.
 Divorce is personal.
 Divorce can be embarrassing.
-You are making known issues within your family that you would like very much to have never made known to the general public.
+You are making known issues within your family that you would like to have never made known to the general public.
 Unfortunately, that is not possible with your divorce.
 When your attorney requests information from you it is not a time for you to pick and choose what you share and what you will keep private.

 Balancing privacy and the goals of your divorce